alstat/StochMCMC.jl/index.rst

 Hamiltonian Monte Carlo
 ~~~~~~~~~~~~~~~~~~~~~~~
 Setup the necessary paramters including the gradients.
-The potential energy is the negative logposterior given by `U`, the gradient is `dU`; the kinetic energy is the standard Gaussian function given by `K`, with gradient `dK`.
+The potential energy is the negative logposterior given by :code:`U`, the gradient is :code:`dU`; the kinetic energy is the standard Gaussian function given by :code:`K`, with gradient :code:`dK`.
 Thus,

 .. code-block:: julia